CS1371/ta-index/README.md

 This workbook _must_ have the following information:

-* Section Name: Must match exactly with the section in the Basic TA Information
+* Name: Must match exactly with the section in the Basic TA Information
-* Section Location: Where this section is located
+* Location: Where this section is located
-* Section Time: Formatted in accordance with the JSON specification
+* Time: Formatted in accordance with the JSON specification